Hutchison Port Holdings: Hutchison Port Holdings Trust

 Hutchison Port Holdings Trust is a listed trust in Singapore Exchange.
 Hutchison Whampoa only owned 25% stake, but had the rights to influence the trust by controlling the key stake of changing the trustee they nominated before the initial public offering.

 In December 2016 The Trust's subsidiaries Yantian International Container Terminals (Phase III) Limited and Shenzhen Pingyan Multimodal Company Limited, jointly purchased 80% shares of Huizhou International Container Terminals (HICT) from Hutchison Port Holdings for US$86.26 million.

 In January, 2017 HPH Trust signed a strategic agreement to manage the operations at five terminals, including 16 berths in Kwai Tsing in Hong Kong.

+Reuters reported on March 4, 2025 that an investment group backed by BlackRock agreed to spend $22.8 billion to acquire a majority stake in Hong Kong's CK Hutchison Holdings Co., Ltd., which operates ports on both sides of the Panama Canal, giving the United States firm control of major terminals amid pressure from the White House to seize major terminals from China.
+The sale does not include any interest in Hutchison Ports Holdings Trust, which operates ports in Hong Kong and mainland China (mainly Shenzhen and other Guangdong ports).